Happy Kappy

-Happy Kappy (はっぴ～カッピ, Happi Kappi) is a Japanese manga series written and illustrated by Rino Mizuho about nine-year-old Suguri Kinoshita, who loves animals and making fashion accessories.
+Happy Kappy (はっぴ～カッピ, Happi Kappi) is a Japanese manga series written and illustrated by Rino Mizuho.
+Happy Kappy was serialized in Shogakukan's Shōgaku Ichinensei and later Pucchigumi magazines.
+It was adapted into an anime television series under the direction of Takuya Minezawa and began its broadcast run in Japan on April 6, 2011, on TV Tokyo.

+Plot

+The series follows nine-year-old Suguri Kinoshita, who loves animals and making fashion accessories.
 One day, while buying materials for accessories, Suguri finds an unusual rock which she thinks will look cute on a bracelet.
 But when she picks it up, she discovers that the rock is a creature named Kappy, the three-year-old prince of Kapimeshia.
-Happy Kappy was serialized in Shogakukan's Shōgaku Ichinensei and later Pucchigumi magazines.
-It was adapted into an anime television series under the direction of Takuya Minezawa and began its broadcast run in Japan on April 6, 2011, on TV Tokyo.